$300 million to $245 billion in 18 years...Not to shabby

 And the best part…..There were no late fees!

-Fast forward to today, and Netflix claims 200 million+ worldwide subscribers, and its business model hasn't changed at all — except the delivery method.
+Today, Netflix has 200 million+ worldwide subscribers and its business model hasn't changed at all — except the delivery method.
 Instead of getting DVDs by mail, you now get shows streamed to your device of choice.

 This is the story of how a tiny, DVD-by-mail startup, which Blockbuster could have bought in 2000 for $50 million, disrupted Hollywood and forever changed the entertainment industry.

 They say timing is everything...And I think Netflix would agree.
 Netflix started during the secular shift from VHS to DVD.

 They officially launched in April 1998.
 And at launch, they only had 500 titles to choose from.

 Why?
 Because that was all the DVDs in existence.
 In fact…In 1999, only 5% of households owned a DVD player.

 But in three short years, that figure jumped to 65%.
 And DVDs became the fastest-growing consumer technology in history.